How to Think like Elon Musk - Jobidea24

 Musk is a vocal proponent of the philosophy of first principles — a thinking strategy that great scholars like Aristotle use to analyze the constraints behind problems.

-In his TED talk in 2013, Musk said that in this strategy, you "go from there to facts and root cause, as opposed to reasoning by comparison."
-Simply put, this strategy looks at delivering the best product objectively without looking at what everyone else is doing.
+In his 2013 TED talk, Musk said that this strategy involves " going from there to facts and root cause, as opposed to reasoning by comparison."
+Simply put, this strategy focuses on objectively delivering the best product without examining what everyone else is doing.

 In an interview, Musk used the cost of batteries as an example to explain the plan.